LumoSQL/lumosql/doc/lumo-build-benchmark.md

 to the `lumo.mk` Makefile fragment to be effective; these files are installed by the not-forking configuration and control the build process.

-Options which affect the benchmark must be known to the benchmark code inside `tool/build.tcl` and they affect the way the executable is called and/or the data used for the tests.
+Options which affect the benchmark must be implemented by one or more of the tests actually ran, for example by changing data sizes or using `PRAGMA` statements; the `tool/build.tcl` tries to know as little as possible about what is being done, to help using the framework for other systems.

 Usually options which affect the benchmarking but not the build will be present in `not-fork.d/sqlite3/options` only but will apply to all benchmarks,